-To whom does EMIR apply, and who is the competent authority?
+To which institutions does EMIR apply, and who is the competent supervisory authority?

 Who is responsible for issuing interpretations and clarification of EMIR rules and regulations?